Adopted by the Board of the Foundation for Baltic and East European Studies on 2018-06-11, updated 2020-11-05.

 Where personal data is processed in order to comply with obligations under applicable laws, ordinances, and official decisions, such as under the Swedish Bookkeeping Act (Swedish Code of Statutes 1999:1078), the relevant legal obligation complied with constitutes the legal basis for the processing of personal data.
 A single item of personal information may be processed on multiple legal grounds.

 The Foundation retains your personal data only for as long as required under the relevant processing purposes.
-Personal data are erased or anonymised when they are no longer relevant for the purposes for which they were collected.
-It is the Foundation’s responsibility to archive and erase documents in line with the Swedish Archives Act (Swedish Code of Statutes 1990:782) and associated regulations.
+Personal data are erased or anonymised when no longer relevant for the purposes for which such data were collected.
+The Foundation is legally required to archive and erase documents in line with the Swedish Archives Act (Swedish Code of Statutes 1990:782) and associated regulations.

 4. Disclosure of personal data

-Within the framework of the Foundation’s activities, to achieve the above-mentioned purposes of processing and in line with current legislation, the Foundation may share personal data with other parties that it cooperates with.
-An example is when applications for project funding are forwarded to experts, appointed by the Foundation’s research committee and who has been commissioned by the Foundation office, to carry out an assessment of the relevant application.
+Within the scope of the Foundation’s activities, and in order to achieve the above-mentioned purposes of processing and in line with current legislation, the Foundation may share personal data with other cooperation parties.
+One example is where applications for project funding are forwarded to experts, whose appointment is proposed by the Foundation’s research committee and who has been commissioned by the Foundation office, to carry out an assessment of the relevant application.